 As soon as these malicious ads are served (some of which, to reputable sites), whoever views them is subjected to a series of redirections that eventually lead to a site owned by the attackers.
 It’s here where the download process takes place.
 The unauthorised downloads are able to commence after the attackers manage to exploit vulnerabilities in the user’s web client application (in most cases, a web browser like Chrome, Internet Explorer, Firefox, or Safari).

 Before any vulnerability exploit or malware download ever takes place, the attacker carries out a technique known as fingerprinting.
 Fingerprinting enables the attackers to obtain information that will help them determine how (or if ever) to proceed with the attack.

 This information, which is typically about the user’s browser, OS, plugins (e.g. Flash, Silverlight, Java, ActiveX, etc), and their respective versions, among others, will help identify vulnerabilities existing in the user’s system.
 Once the vulnerabilities have been identified and exploited, the download commences.

 Some of these vulnerabilities are zero-days.
-That is, vulnerabilities that have not yet been discovered by the software’s developers and, hence, have not yet been patched.
+That is, vulnerabilities that have not yet been discovered by the software developers and, hence, have not yet been patched.
 Attackers take advantage of zero-days to evade traditional virus protection solutions, making zero-days serious vulnerabilities.

-However, there are also vulnerabilities which, even long after having been identified and a patch released, still exist in the software for the simple reason that the user or whoever is tasked to do it has not yet updated the software and (subsequently) applied the patch.
+However, there are also vulnerabilities that, even long after having been identified and a patch released, still exist in the software for the simple reason that the user or whoever is tasked to do it has not yet updated the software and (subsequently) applied the patch.

 That’s correct.
 The seemingly mundane task of updating your OS, browser, and browser plugins, which may include security updates, could actually save you from drive-by downloads.